uppedtrout/Better-config/README.md

 I call to Thee!
 Hearken and Remember!
 MARDUK, Lord of the Fifty Powers, Open Thy Gates to me!
 MARDUK, God of Fifty Names, Open Thy Gates to Thy Servant!
-By the Name which I was given on the Sphere of NERGAL, I call to Thee to Open!Downloaded from www.holybooks.com Gate of the Great God, Open!
+By the Name which I was given on the Sphere of NERGAL, I call to Thee to Open!
+Gate of the Great God, Open!
 Gate of the God of the Double-Headed Axe, Open!
 Gate of the Lord of the World Between the Worlds, Open!